 When I found it, it looked like a large mole.
 There was a wide earthy slit in the side of a small hillock, and I watched quietly as it picked earthworms from the roof of what was apparently a sizeable chamber.
 I poked in my arm, touching the velvet fur of a back leg.
 It crawled away but soon returned, cautious.
 Then, pulling a worm myself from the chamber roof I offered the gift, arm outstretched.
 Smiling, it accepted.
 Suddenly I realised that this was not a mole, but for some reason I felt no surprise.
 Not for a second did it appear out of place, down there in the chamber under the hill in the park; the sound of children playing in the distance.

 With my head and shoulders inside, I could see two passages.
 The first led downwards and appeared to belong to the creature, which had settled in a corner with the worm.
 The second, on the right, was obscured by a narrowing of the tunnel.
-Too young for apprehension, I squeezed through and was surprised to find an old four-panelled door with its original coating of lead paint almost perfectly intact.
+Too young to be afraid, I squeezed through and was surprised to find an old four-panelled door with an original coating of lead paint almost perfectly intact.
 It opened inwards to an average sized room with a table in the centre.
-There was an atmosphere of regular occupation, which I could sense even before noticing the newspapers and stained empty mugs on the table.
+There was an atmosphere of regular occupation, which I could sense even before noticing the newspapers and brown-stained empty mugs on the table.
 A door on the other side led to a further room of parallel proportions; this time bare.
-One similar room led to anothernow bare, now sparsely furnishedeach one quite unremarkable until I walked, astonished, through a final lead-painted four-panelled door into what appeared to be a huge pumping station.
-The pipes, tubes, meters and walkways gave this machinery the appearance of a pumping station I had once visitedthe scale of the equipment evoked the comparisonbut I knew at once that what was before me had nothing at all to do with water.
+One similar room led to another—now bare, now sparsely furnished—each one quite unremarkable until I walked, astonished, through a final lead-painted four-panelled door into what appeared to be a huge pumping station.
+The pipes, tubes, meters and walkways gave this machinery the appearance of a pumping station I had once visited—the scale of the equipment evoked the comparison—but I knew at once that what was before me had nothing at all to do with water.

-I searched for clues, trying to fathom the purpose of this enormously graceful assemblage of pipes, boilers and wires.
-I arrived at explanations that I knew were wrong and, each time I felt a solution approaching, there arose an overwhelming sense of irrational fear; focussing itself upon the strange and subtle presence of the place.
+I searched for clues, trying to fathom the purpose of this surprisingly graceful assemblage of pipes, boilers and wires.
+I arrived at explanations I knew were wrong and, each time I felt a solution approaching, there arose an overwhelming sense of irrational fear, focussing upon the strange and subtle presence of the place.
 Uncomfortable, I began to search for a way off the gantry.
 I found a door, opening into a compact room.
 Although my exploration so far had seemed quite random, I gradually became aware that the route I was tracing must have seen regular use by those more familiar with the place (some kind of official personnel, I presumed).
-I looked for marks: on the floor, around the doorframe, and this roomlike the othersshowed some slight signs of wear.
+I looked for marks: on the floor, around the doorframe, and this room—like the others—showed some slight signs of wear.
 But there was no evidence of the kind of regular human traffic found in such public places as railway stations or shopping precincts.

 Suddenly, behind me, a recorded voice began to dictate some unintelligible message.
 Words filled the room, but only when I looked back to the light on the wall did they begin to make sense.
 It seemed I was supposed to know this but I had already missed half the message.
 In an attempt to reactivate the mechanism, I went out and re-entered the room but the voice continued, oblivious in its certainty:

 After witnessing the message on the wall it became obvious to me that I could explore no further without setting off a chain of events; or maybe even incurring some unfathomable responsibility for obscure consequences beyond my comprehension.
 Almost thoughtlessly I began to wander out, just as I had wandered in, and found my way through various other rooms back to the surface in what must have been a circular journey.
 There, waiting, was the mole.
-I fed it some more worms and it smiled, so I decided to take it with meit seemed willing to comeand we stopped by the swings on the way back through the playground.
-It immediately began to attract attention, but not because of its size.
-By now it had begun to look alarmingly child-like; and with the facility of an articulate two-year old was enunciating the words: wormand like.
+I fed it some more worms and it smiled, so I decided to take it with me—it now seemed willing to follow—and we stopped by the swings on the way back through the playground.
+It immediately began to attract attention, but not because of it”s size.
+By now it had begun to look alarmingly child-like; and with the facility of an articulate two-year old was enunciating the words: “worm” and “like”.
 Rather embarrassed, I sat it on one of the swings.
-It said likeand demanded more, jiggling up and down in the seat.
+It said “like” and demanded more, jiggling up and down in the seat.

 Suddenly, two neatly-dressed men strode through the gates of the playground and demanded to know what I was doing with this creature.
 Somehow, they knew that it was not a baby.
-They talked to each other of turning it over to determine its sex, thento me:
+They muttered to each other about turning it over to determine its sex, then—to me:

 They became nervous and glanced around.
 I hurriedly called to some older children to take care of the creature for a few minutes.
 They made a show of immediate indulgence, as if it were a younger child in need of protection.
 They also accepted without question the subtle signs which, to me, set it apart from all the other children in the playground.
-I found a quiet corner of the field and waited there alone until the two menwho were becoming increasingly conspicuousgave up and walked off.
-The creature, enjoying the attention and the swings, didnt want to leave.
-But I realised that returning it to the hole would be best, before the childrens questions (where dyour your Mum and Dad live?) became difficult for it to answer.
+I found a quiet corner of the field and waited there alone until the two men—who were becoming increasingly conspicuous under the suspicious gaze of the children—gave up and walked off.
+The creature, enjoying the attention and the swings, didn’t want to leave.
+But I realised that returning it to the hole would be best, before the children’s questions (“where d’your your Mum and Dad live?”) became difficult for it to answer.
 I was afraid, if too many words were exchanged, that its eager attempts to find a passage into the everyday world would go beyond the point of easy return.
-It was notand could never behuman; its adaptation to life above ground consisted of an unstable approximation of human form.
+It was not—and could never be—human; its adaptation to life above ground consisted of an unstable approximation of human form.
 Ignoring the men, I took it by the hand and told the children we had to leave.
 They patted it, then ran off chattering to each other.
-I walked away slowly, with the mole's hand in mine, into the trees and bushes beside the path.
+I walked away slowly, with the mole’s hand in mine, into the trees and bushes beside the path.
 Tiny trusting claws pressed into my palm.

-I waited but no-one followed, so I made my way back the place where I had found the creature.
-As I placed it on the earth under the hill it turned, as animals sometimes do, to display its hindquarters as a sign of trust.
-I saw the fine, close-cut fur from which I made my first identificationit was a mole again.
-But as I walked away I was alarmed to see it standing on the edge of its burrow, grinning and waving enthusiastically with a lookand I'm sure I didn't imagine thiswith a look of childish triumph.
-Although no longer human enough to be conspicuous, I was nevertheless anxious in case it attracted attention, since it seemed to be unconscious of any risk.
-I was troubled by my discovery; by the thought that I might have endangered the moles apparently innocent life and I could feel, through the soles of my feet, the inaudible vibration of massive machinery.
+I waited but no-one followed, so made my way back the place where I’d discovered the creature.
+As I placed it on the earth under the hill it turned, as animals sometimes do, to display it’s hindquarters as a sign of trust.
+I saw the fine, close-cut fur from which I made my first identification—it was a mole again.
+But as I walked away I was alarmed to see it standing on the edge of its burrow, grinning and waving enthusiastically with a look—and I’m sure I didn’t imagine this—with a look of childish triumph.
+Although no longer human enough to be conspicuous, I was nevertheless anxious in case it attracted attention, since it seemed to be innocently unconscious of any risk.
+I was troubled by my discovery; by the thought that I might have endangered the mole’s apparently innocent life and I could feel, through the soles of my feet, the inaudible vibration of massive machinery.